Minor Burns Treatment in El Paso and Horizon City, TX

 If you or someone you know has sustained a burn injury, come to UCare Urgent Care for treatment.
 Our kind and compassionate professionals are experienced in treating burns and can help you relieve your symptoms and get you on the road to recovery.
 Please contact us for more information.
 We are open 7 days a week and accept walk-ins.
 We also accept insurance.
-We have convenient locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 What is the correct treatment for a burn?